 help they could get).

-January 31st, 2019 update: I see that ending DST is on the ballot, in the state houses, or on candidate platforms in Washington, Montana, Kansas, Wyoming, Oklahoma, and Oregon (YAY!).
+* Ending DST has been on the ballot, in the state houses, or on candidate platforms in Washington, Montana, Kansas, Wyoming, Oklahoma, and Oregon (YAY!).
 There've been citations of studies showing increased incidents of heart attack (a whopping 5% among working age people), workplace injuries, car wrecks --+8% (while trying to change that inscrutable dash clock?), and economic losses from the time demands of updating all the clocks in our lives.
 In 2015, Washington State Rep Elizabeth Scott told of an apple farmer constituent who must spend half a day (twice a year) changing the clocks in/on all his equipment.

 a clock during our last DST switch, I wondered how many old people fall

-and break bones whilst tending to our DST chores --but I was unable to
+and break bones whilst tending to our DST chores.
+(I was unable to Google

 ** Time: "Time" is a strange and arbitrary concept.
 Here's a brief history of time and our struggles with it --from "Answers With Joe" (Scott):